In The Classroom

 In the Juniors, work attitude grades are reported for core subjects in October along with attainment grades in December.
 Core subject reports are sent home in February along with work attitude and attainment grades for all subjects.
 In the summer term children have a full written report for all subjects.

 Children are assessed throughout the year in a variety of ways, appropriate to their recent learning and next step targets.
-In the autumn term, Year 6 have opportunities to prepare for the senior school entrance exam, confident in the knowledge that they will be ready when the time comes to sit the actual exam.
-In the summer term, Years 1-6 are assessed in core subjects.
+In the autumn term, Year Six have opportunities to prepare for the Senior School entrance exam, confident in the knowledge that they will be ready when the time comes to sit the actual exam.
+In the summer term, Years One-Six are assessed in core subjects.

-Year 6 pupils sit the entrance examination for the senior school in January.
-The vast majority of Year 6 move into the Senior School at age 11.
+Year Six pupils sit the entrance examination for the senior school in January.
+The vast majority of Year Six move into the Senior School at age 11.

 Homework is set regularly.
 The amount varies according to the age of the child.
 It is important that time limits should be observed; homework must not become a burden for either child or parent.